Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 The following guide contains everything you need to know about what places to visit, which hotels to stay at during your trip, and even where to eat.

-A quick note before we begin that this Yucatan itinerary covers the Yucatan Peninsula rather than just the Mexican state of Yucatan.
+A quick note before we begin: this Yucatan itinerary covers the Yucatan Peninsula rather than just the Mexican state of Yucatan.
 In fact, the peninsula is inclusive of Campeche and Quintana Roo as well as Yucatan.
 Let’s get started!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*